vmware-archive/kube-prod-runtime/docs/troubleshooting.md

 If this is not the case, ensure that at least `"kubernetes.io/ingress.class": true` and `"kubernetes.io/tls-acme": true` are present.

-### Domain self check failure
+### Domain self-check failure

 This condition is usually signaled by `cert-manager` with log messages like the following:

 ```
-E1217 16:12:27.728123       1 controller.go:180] certificates controller: Re-queuing item "kubeprod/grafana-tls" due to error processing: http-01 self check failed for domain "grafana.example.com"
+E1217 16:12:27.728123       1 controller.go:180] certificates controller: Re-queuing item "kubeprod/grafana-tls" due to error processing: http-01 self-check failed for domain "grafana.example.com"
 ```

 This usually means that the DNS domain name `grafana.example.com` does not resolve or the ACME protocol is not working as expected.
 Let's Encrypt is unable to probe that you (your Kubernetes cluster) is actually in control of the DNS domain name and refuses to issue a signed certificate.

-To troubelshoot this issue, first, determine the IPv4 address that `grafana` is using:
+To troubleshoot this issue, first, determine the IPv4 address that `grafana` is using:

 ```
 $ kubectl --namespace=kubeprod get ing